dgraph-io/dgraph/wiki/content/query-language/index.md

 schema(type: [Person, Animal]) {}
 ```

-Note that type queries do not contain anything between the curly brackets.
+Note that type queries do not contain anything between the curly braces.
 The
-output will bee the entire definition of the requested types.
+output will be the entire definition of the requested types.

 ## Facets : Edge attributes